 Overall, you will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!

 Lifetime Capital Gains Exemption (LCGE)

-The LCGE, the amount exempt from taxes when you sell your business, will be $883,384 in 2020.
+The LCGE, the amount exempt from taxes when you sell your business, increased from $883,384 in 2020 to $892, 218 in 2021.
+However, as only half of the realized capital gains is taxable, the deduction limit is in fact $446,109.
 The exemption has been tied to inflation since 2015, thanks in large part to our advocacy!